DV

 Quick verdict

-QLD (ProShares Ultra QQQ) and QQQ (Invesco QQQ Trust) are both popular quarterly-pay seeks daily investment results, before fees, that correspond to two times the daily performance of the nasdaq-100 index.
-ETFs, but they take different approaches.
+QLD (ProShares Ultra QQQ) and QQQ (Invesco QQQ Trust) are both quarterly-pay dividend ETFs, but they take different approaches.

 Deep dive